 I hope that this tutorial has been helpful!
 Shirring is worth figuring out, even if it seems a headache if you happen to have one of those difficult-to-please machines.
 I love the simple feminine look of shirring and how it's comfortable and easy to get on and off.
 Once you figure it out, it's definitely addictive!

-Now that you've got the hang of it, give it a try on Pollywoggles' Felicity Joy or Daphne Marie!
+Now that you've got the hang of it, give the shirring options a try on the Okanagan or Kluane pattern!

 Thank you so much for stopping by my little corner of the digital world.
 When I'm not designing (or, more likely, attempting to keep up with housework or schooling my three rug rats!) you'll probably find me with my nose in a book, escaping for a few precious moments into a world of fiction or learning with single-minded focus about my latest interest.
 Here, I'd like to share with you some of the things that I'm currently working on and a bit about all the ways I like to keep my creative juices flowing!